 \subsection{Entropy Regularization Cannot Fully Solve Kernel Robustness}

-We consider a general class of kernel robust RL problems in which the uncertainty set is defined as a function of the nominal transition kernel $P$ and the policy $\pi$, denoted $\tilde{\mathcal{P}}(P, \pi)$.
+A kernel-robust RL problem is defined by a function $\tilde{\mathcal{P}}(\mathrm{MDP}, \pi)$ which maps the MDP and policy parameters to an uncertainty set---that is, the set of possible transition kernels from which the adversary may choose.
+We consider a class of kernel robust RL problems in which the uncertainty set function depends only on the nominal transition kernel $P$ and the policy $\pi$.
 This captures a wide range of uncertainty models, including $\ell_p$-constrained and rectangular uncertainty sets commonly studied in robust RL~\cite{l_pKernelRobust, derman2021twice}.
-We now state a more general claim: Any regularization function that depends only on the nominal kernel and the policy cannot, in general, characterize the robust return over such uncertainty sets.
+We now state a more general claim: Any regularization function that depends only on the nominal kernel and the policy cannot, in general, characterize the robust return over such uncertainty set functions.
 The following impossibility result formalizes this observation. \begin{theorem} Let $\Omega(\pi, P) \not\equiv 0$ be a regularization function.
-There does not exist an uncertainty set $\tilde{\mathcal{P}}(P, \pi)$ such that $ \min_{\tilde{P} \in \tilde{\mathcal{P}}} \mathbb{E}_{\rho^\pi_{\tilde{P}}}[r] = \mathbb{E}_{\rho^\pi_P}[r] + \Omega(\pi, P). $ \end{theorem}
+There does not exist an uncertainty set function $\tilde{\mathcal{P}}: (P, \pi)$ such that for every MDP holds: